 The actual snow globe was self-sustaining.
 It had miniature lights and a water source.
 He could only assume that they would feed him somehow.
 He was in a mini prison and if he walked to the end of the globe and pressed his face up against the clear glass he could see he was on a shelf in Ian Wallace’s study.
 Next to him where several similar style globes, inside all the famous and non-famous faces he had seen featured throughout the years.
 They were all here but if that was true how had they continued on?

 As if on cue, Ian Wallace entered the study with a man who had the face of Kevin Gale!

 Kevin watched in horror as his duplicate sat down in a nearby chair and promptly took its face off!
 It was a robot.
-Wallace moved over to the mechanical creature and did some tinkering; he replaced the mask and patted the robot on the soldier.
+Wallace moved over to the mechanical creature and did some tinkering, he replaced the mask and patted the robot on the shoulder.
 “Great interview!
 We’ll see you for servicing in two years, Mr. Gale.”
 The robot nodded and walked out of the room.

 Ian Wallace poured himself a drink and turned around to face the shelf filled with globes.

 He quickly noticed Kevin pressed up against his globe watching him.
 Wallace downed his drink and walked over to him.
 “So, how do you like your new home Mr. Gale?”
 The words roared like thunder in Kevin’s new world.
 “I bet you are wondering why I shrunk you down, kidnapped you, and replaced you with a robot.”
 Kevin nodded, Wallace watched him closely.